Beer braising can easily become your favorite way to cook bratwurst with this easy recipe for brats in beer sauce.

 Enjoying brats and beer is one of life’s quintessential culinary pleasures, but brats simmered in a malty beer sauce with soft, nearly caramelized onions taste that much more delicious.

-In this post we show it how easy it is to recreate this German beer garden menu classic.
+In this post we show you how easy it is to recreate this German beer garden menu classic.
 You’ve got to try them – whether you choose to cook the beer brats on the stove top or the grill.

-To Make Skillet Braised Beer Brats You Will Need:
+To Make Skillet Braised Beer Brats You Will Need

 - Brats.
 The type of bratwurst is up to you.
 This recipe works with pre-cooked or uncooked brats, small or big links, very finely ground or coarser grinds, brats made with beer or cheese already in them or not, heavily spiced or less so, all pork or mixed meat, Bavarian or not, store-bought or home made.
 Simply choose your favorite.